 To understand our multi-family office and the global world-class work that we do every day, it might be helpful for you to understand what a family office is and why they matter in the global financial markets.
 Put another way, if you do not know what a "family office" is or why you should care, you've come to the right place.

-To give you a practical, real life example, you need to look no further than Steve Jobs, the American founder of Apple Computer and Pixar, who created a "first generation family office" based on his genius, drive, and creativity.
-When Steve Jobs died in 2011 due to complications from a relapse of his previously treated islet-cell neuroendocrine pancreatic cancer, his wife, Laurene Powell Jobs, inherited $17.9 billion from the Stephen P. Jobs Trust to become the fourth-richest woman in the world and the 49th wealthiest person on the 2017 Forbes annual list of world billionaires.
+In August 2018, Apple hit $1T in market value, the first company on the planet to do so.
+From a family office perspective, Steve Jobs, the American founder of Apple Computer and Pixar, created a "first generation family office" based on his genius, drive, and creativity.
+However, when Steve Jobs died in 2011 due to complications from a relapse of his previously treated islet-cell neuroendocrine pancreatic cancer, his wife, Laurene Powell Jobs, inherited $17.9 billion from the Stephen P. Jobs Trust to become the fourth-richest woman in the world and the 49th wealthiest person on the 2017 Forbes annual list of world billionaires.
 Today, Laurene Powell Jobs is the richest woman in Silicon Valley, the largest shareholder in Disney, and uses her family office to promote social causes and philanthropy that are the heart of her family's values and vision.
 Laurene Jobs is the founder of Emerson Collective, which promotes entrepreneurship to advance social reform, and the co-founder of Collect Track, a nonprofit.
 In a January 2017 SEC filing, the Laurene Powell Jobs Trust disclosed that she sold some of its stake in Disney; the trust owns 2.5% of Disney, 4% of the media firm, and today 0.7% of Apple.

 Steve Jobs' family office is one example of why you need to sit up and become intelligent about global family office LPs and the world-wide impact and change they are making in our global economy.
 At Privos, we believe that the legacy of Steve Jobs and his legacy as the hard driving, creative, brilliant, tough, entrepreneur that we strive to replicate at our firm every day.